okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 Fetches the appropriate User Profile Schema for the caller's [User Type](/docs/reference/api/user-types/).

-> **Note:** If a property's value is not visible to an end user (because it is hidden or [sensitive](https://help.okta.com/okta_help.htm?id=ext-hide-sensitive-attributes) then the property's definition will also be hidden in the output of this API.
+> **Note:** If a property's value isn't visible to an end user (because it is hidden or [sensitive](https://help.okta.com/okta_help.htm?id=ext-hide-sensitive-attributes) then the property's definition is also hidden in the output of this API.

 #### Required scope and role